thummanunpy/interview-quiz/README.md

 - Redis Port: 6379 (Update if your Redis server uses a different port)

 Steps:
-1. Clone the repository
+1. Clone the repository:

     git clone https://github.com/thummanunpy/interview-quiz.git

-2. Install Dependencies:
+3. Install Dependencies:

    cd interview-quiz

    mvn clean install

-4. (Optional) Configure Redis:
+5. (Optional) Configure Redis:

    If you are not using Spring Cache with Redis, you can skip this step.

    Configure your local Redis server according to its documentation.

-5. Replace Bot Configuration Placeholders:
+7. Replace Bot Configuration Placeholders:

    Replace ADD_YOUR_CLIENT_ID with your bot's client ID in the following files:
     - src/main/resources/application.properties

-6. Run the Application:
+9. Run the Application:

    -  mvn spring-boot:run